 Before the Procedure

 Meet with your dermatologist to discuss the results you want to achieve.
+If you’ve done thorough research, the clinic that you’re having these treatments done at is a reputable company with qualified specialists like Dr. Ramsen Azizi to give you the results you’re after.
 Many people want to smooth out wrinkles along the forehead and laugh lines around the eyes.
 Another trend is to make the lips fuller.

 Don’t be surprised if the dermatologist suggests starting out with a small dose.
 It’s easy to add more filler if you want it, but it’s a lot harder to remove the filler if too much is injected.